manishiitg/recruitai/readme.md

-in the micro service
+in the micro service(done)
 a) store results in redis
 b) create another mq for elastic search?
-c) directly write to mongodb of recruit
+c) directly write to mongodb of recruit (done)
+d) we are not writing to elastic search